ietf-satp/draft-augusto-api1/draft-augusto-api1.md

 ## Get SATP Session Status Response
 {: #get-satp-session-response}

-This message is sent by the Gateway to the Client once the previous request has been processed.
-As a response, it indicates to the client the last message exchanged between gateways in the SATP session requested.
+This message is sent by the Gateway to the Client to indicate the last message exchanged between gateways in the SATP session requested.
 The body of the response is as follows:

 - transfer_context_id REQUIRED: The unique identifier of the application layer context representing the SATP transfer.
-- last_message_type REQUIRED: A message in the form urn:ietf:satp:msgtype:msg, where `msg` is the last message exchanged between gateways.
+- status_response REQUIRED: An object of type StatusResponse that encapsulates the entire state of the SATP transfer.
 - gateway_signature REQUIRED: The Gateway's ECDSA signature over the message.

 ## Get Networks Supported Request